zimop/PetStore/README.md

 # 200_OK

+## Project setup

+Inside the 200_OK folder (this folder), run `npm install`.

+Inside the react-frontend folder, run `npm install --force`.
+The `--force` argument is currently due to a dependency issue as noted on GitHub.

+Inside the server foldre, run `npm install`.

 ## Running the Project

 There are two ways to run the project: one for development and one for production.